-UK PM May dives into flurry of diplomacy in bid to clinch Brexit deal
+UK PM May dives into diplomacy in bid to clinch Brexit deal

 Many business chiefs and investors fear such a “no-deal” Brexit would weaken the West, panic financial markets and block the arteries of trade.

-Writing by Guy Faulconbridge; Editing by Peter Graff
+Writing by Guy Faulconbridge and Alastair Macdonald; Editing by Peter Graff